 Part of that is a salute to Ginsburg’s muscular status on the Supreme Court (and a reference to the late rapper the Notorious B.I.G.).
 But part of it might be an acknowledgment of Ginsburg’s continued health at 84, and her workout regimen.

-Now, her workout is going to be the basis of a book.
-Ginsburg trainer Bryant Johnson, who also trains Justices Stephen Breyer and Elena Kagan, has coauthored “The RBG Workout: How She Stays Strong … and You Can Too!”
-It is scheduled to be published Oct.
-3 by Houghton Mifflin Harcourt, and preorders already are being accepted.
+Now, her workout is the basis of a book.
+Ginsburg trainer Bryant Johnson, who also trains justices Stephen Breyer and Elena Kagan, has coauthored “The RBG Workout: How She Stays Strong … and You Can Too!.”
+The book has just been published by Houghton Mifflin Harcourt.

-The book will feature illustrations by Patrick Welsh and will walk through Ginsburg’s exercise routine on a step-by-step basis.
+The book features illustrations by Patrick Welsh and walks through Ginsburg’s exercise routine on a step-by-step basis.
 If you think it’s an easy workout befitting a slightly built octogenarian, be warned: It isn’t.

 The workout consists of sessions on an elliptical trainer and strength training, some of which involves weights.
 A 27-year-old reporter from Politico went through the workout with Johnson back in February, and that session generated this headline: “I Did Ruth Bader Ginsburg’s Workout.
 It Nearly Broke Me.”